YaLTeR/wl-clipboard-rs/README.md

 primary selection), for example via the [smithay-clipboard](https://crates.io/crates/smithay-clipboard) crate.

-The protocol used for clipboard interaction is `data-control` from [wlroots](https://github.com/swaywm/wlr-protocols).
-When using the regular clipboard, the compositor must support the first version of the protocol.
-When using the "primary" clipboard, the compositor must support the second version of the protocol (or higher).
+The protocol used for clipboard interaction is `ext-data-control` or `wlr-data-control`.
+When using the regular clipboard, the compositor must support any version of either protocol.
+When using the "primary" clipboard, the compositor must support any version of `ext-data-control`, or the second version of the `wlr-data-control` protocol.

 For example applications using these features, see `wl-clipboard-rs-tools/src/bin/wl_copy.rs` and `wl-clipboard-rs-tools/src/bin/wl_paste.rs` which implement terminal apps similar to